cs444-defectives/nachos/README.md

 Cleaning up...
 ```

-The shell accepts redirects at the END of the input line, in any order,
+Also, note that the shell accepts redirects at the END of the input line, in
-separated by spaces.
-Only the last of each input/output redirect spec is
+any order, separated by spaces.
+Only the last of each input/output redirect
-actually followed.
+spec is actually followed.
 For example:

 ```
 defectives> test/cat Makefile > somefile      # OK, output goes to 'somefile'